Timothy-Bellaiche/Scheduler/README.md

 To-do
 -----
-Manage 2 and 1 hour long classes

 Add international-only classes

+Have a real overlapping classes alert